 2 The people who walked in darkness have seen a great Light; those who dwelt in the land of intense darkness and the shadow of death, upon them has the Light shined.
 Isa.
 9:1-2 (Amp).

-In the midst of anarchy and discension I hear "The Kingdom of God is advancing."
+In the midst of anarchy and dissension I hear "The Kingdom of God is advancing."
 People are thirsty.
-True, there is roaring in the streets, roaring in the media, roaring on social media, but above it all is the sure sound of the shofar, calling the people of God to Righteousness.
+True, there is roaring in the streets, roaring in the media, roaring on social media, but above it all is the sure sound of the shofar, calling the people of God to come and drink.